studAnja22/vteamBackend/README.md

 `Stockholm`, `Göteborg` and `Karlskrona`.

 ### /bike routes
 - `PUT /battery/increase/:amount/:bike_id`: charge battery. example /battery/increase/10/:bike123 will increase bike123 with battery with 10 point.
+Battery will never exceed 100 points.
 - `PUT /battery/decrease/:amount/:bike_id`: drain battery.
+Battery will never be lower than 0 points.

 ## Known issues
 The module errorHelper.handleError(); in directory utils/general/errorHelper.mjs is not well tested and might have unaddressed flaws in it's current state.

-Bike routes /increase and /decrease currently have no min-max-cap so you can drain battery below zero and increase it above 100.
-This will be fixed later.

 ## Development
 The backend is currently in development and more features will be added shortly.